top of page

 80g Variety of PROTEINS:

-Crickets, Dubia Roaches, dried Egg Food (avian), Gammarus (small freshwater shrimps), Grasshoppers, Silkworm larvae.
+Crickets, Dubia Roaches, dehydrated Egg (or Avian Egg Food without garlic), small Dried Fish/Shrimp, Grasshoppers, Silkworm larvae.

-If your hamster doesn’t like any of these, be sure to include plain chicken and beef, and cooked egg, two or three times a week in the fresh food diet (an occasional portion of plain steamed flaked fish is also fine).
+If your hamster doesn’t like any of these, be sure to include plain chicken and beef, and cooked egg, two or three times a week in the fresh food diet (plain steamed flaked hake, tuna, or salmon is also fine).

 Reduce the amount of protein serves for elderly hamsters.